thomasstoeckert/fuelRodScraper/readme.md

 =========================
 FuelRodScraper.py is the scraper for finding updated Fuel Rod Kiosk locations at Walt Disney World and Disneyland.
-One app that uses this is [here,](http://github.com/thomasstoeckert/fuelRodLocator) an app to display the neaest location of a kiosk on Pebble Smartwatches.

 How does it work?
 ---------------